 Ten years after two teachers and one student decided to start a band, there is no shortage of jazz in BC’s Fraser Valley.
 They will be celebrating this occasion on May 2nd, the Friday night of the freshly named “May Mardi Gras” in Chilliwack, also marking its 20th year under new direction of Owen and Chris Skonberg.
 What can you expect?
 Bria says, “This is a once in a lifetime band, and we don’t take any time we’re together for granted anymore.
 Every gig is a celebration and this one will be the biggest of them all.
 We’ve always been a little crazy and have made it this far so nothing is impossible to us.
 There are a lot of tricks and surprises planned, and that’s all I’m going to say!”

 The band will be releasing two discs at the event — a compilation of past recordings and a collection of new releases.
 Also appearing at the festival are The Blue Street Jazz Band, The High Sierra Jazz Band, Bob Draga, Claire McKenna, and more.

-Here’s a little documentary put together by the band with narration by Bria and others, it actually turns out to be quite the detailed history:
+Watch a documentary put together by the band with narration by Bria and others to mark ten years together, it is quite the detailed history: